nanometre/pet-adoption-tgc-proj2-react/README.md

 The wireframes for mobile and laptop display for the web application can be accessed [here](https://github.com/nanometre/pet-adoption-tgc-proj2-react/blob/main/src/assets/images/readme-images/skeleton.pdf)

 ### Surface
 **Colours**: Simple colour combination of green, white, and black is used.
 Green was selected as it typically symbolises life and renewal to reflect giving a new life to the animals by adopting them.
+White and black were selected to create contrast for readability of texts.

 **Font Choice**: Roboto font is used for the project.
 The sans-serif font style makes it legible and readable.
 Standard font sizes are used as the web application is catered for adults.